linkedin/Liger-Kernel/docs/Low-Level-APIs.md

 The  kernel achieves a ~3x execution speed increase and a ~5x reduction in memory usage for substantial vocabulary sizes compared to implementations in PyTorch.

+!!!
+Example "Try it out"
-You can try it out as shown in this example [here](https://colab.research.google.com/drive/1WgaU_cmaxVzx8PcdKB5P9yHB6_WyGd4T?usp=sharing).
+    You can experiment as shown in this example [here](https://colab.research.google.com/drive/1WgaU_cmaxVzx8PcdKB5P9yHB6_WyGd4T?usp=sharing).

 ### Fused Linear CrossEntropy

 This kernel combines linear transformations with cross-entropy loss calculations into a single operation.

+!!!
+Example "Try it out"
-You can try it out as shown in this example [here](https://colab.research.google.com/drive/1Z2QtvaIiLm5MWOs7X6ZPS1MN3hcIJFbj?usp=sharing)
+    You can experiment as shown in this example [here](https://colab.research.google.com/drive/1Z2QtvaIiLm5MWOs7X6ZPS1MN3hcIJFbj?usp=sharing)

 ## Alignment Kernels